0xRitesh/neogcamp/levelZero/markOne/README.md

-# markOne : a neogCamp project
+# markOne project
 a CLI based quiz about me
 you can access the quiz [here](https://replit.com/@Wordssaysalot/doyouknowme?embed=1&output=1)